Important Deadlines and Information

 What constitutes a complete and timely filing of the AAR and CAR?

-You must electronically submit your worksheets and payment of your annual assessment on or before Monday, March 2, 2015.
+You must electronically submit your worksheets and payment of your annual assessment on or before, March 1, 2016.
 DO NOT SUBMIT AAR AND CAR REPORTS IN PAPER FORM.

-In addition to electronic submission of the AAR and CAR, you must also file your 2014 financial statements via the NMLS no later than March 31, 2015.
+In addition to electronic submission of the AAR and CAR, you must also file your 2015 financial statements via NMLS no later than 90 days following your Fiscal Year End as reported on your company record in NMLS.
 Financial statements must be prepared in accordance with GAAP and contain both a balance sheet and income statement.
-Please visit our NMLS Mortgage Call Reports webpage for more information.
+Visit the Financial Statement webpage for more information on filing your financial statements.

 What transactions do I include on the AAR?